arishuynhvan/wingman-client-analyzer/README.md

 6. May eventually need to modify jsoneditor for displaying multiple json objects

+7. Bundlejs is only tracked by git in release branch since it's meant for deploying to Heroku.
+In all other branches, it's nessary to rebuild with `webpack` if bundlejs file is missing from `dist/JS` folder

 ## Developer's Stories

 1. The application will retrieve a simple log file of wingman client